Kellie Nolan McCartney

 At the heart of her work is an ability to understand client needs and distill business strategies and complex information into meaningful and memorable messages and stories.
 "Words are my life" is Kellie's slogan.
 She understands the value that compelling communications bring to any organization.
 Kellie has made words matter for Fortune 500 public relations programs, annual reports, and B2B and B2C marketing communications for small and large businesses alike.
 She also consults clients on internal and change communications, and leads workshops on brand messaging and media training.

 Kellie started her career in radio and TV production, but found her true calling in public relations, first in Chicago where she led marketing communications programs for global clients, and later in Zurich, Switzerland, where she managed European operations for a U.S. PR firm.
 While in Europe, she joined talents and dreams with her husband to start their own communications agency, as well as a photography school.
 Returning the U.S., they settled in Southwest Florida where they built a new creative agency, Be Brilliant!
 Marketing.

 Kellie is involved in several local and international nonprofits, with a particular focus on programs that benefit children.
-She and Bryon are co-chairs of the March of Dimes 2017 Signature Chefs Auction in Southwest Florida.
-She is a member of the Board of Directors for Valerie's House, Calusa Nature Center, and Simbolei Academy Girls' School in Kenya.
+She and Bryon co-chaired the March of Dimes 2017 Signature Chefs Auction in Southwest Florida.
+She is a founding member of the Board of Directors for Valerie's House, and serves on the board of Simbolei Academy Girls' School in Kenya.
 Kellie serves on the annual fundraising committee for FunTime Early Childhood Academy and is a volunteer ESL tutor at the Gulf Coast Literacy Council.

 Weekends are for fun, movies, cooking, and spontaneous road-trips, even if it's just to the local beach.